 or simply curious people,

-we await you on October 29th on Kickstarter to support the Cthulhu Dark Arts Tarot project
+we await you now on Kickstarter to support the Cthulhu Dark Arts Tarot project

 Subscribe to the newsletter

-Receive more information about Professor Jefferson’s discoveries and the upcoming Kickstarter campaign.
+Receive more information about Professor Jefferson’s discoveries and the Kickstarter campaign.